Checklist For Buying A Website

 - How much are you willing to spend for this kind of website?
 Is it realistic considering what similar websites are selling for?
 Would it make more sense to build a new website, instead of buying one?

-- If you’re planning on buying a large website with lots of traffic, hire an attorney to represent your rights.
+– If you’re planning on buying a large website with lots of traffic, hire a lawyer to represent your rights.
 When you spend thousands on a site you need someone who’s on your side.
 Hire someone who has experience with website purchases within your state and can help guide you through the process and negotiations.
-Stay away from attorneys who are happy to draw up forms for you, but have no experience in the actual purchasing process.
+Stay away from lawyers who are happy to draw up forms for you, but have no experience in the actual purchasing process.

-There are many market places for purchasing websites.
-Do a search to see if they have good reviews, how many websites they sell, or if they are mentioned in the media in any negative or positive way.
-In other words, start your due diligence when picking a service that sells websites and do not skip this part of the checklist!
+A sale can be private directly from the owner, or through a lawyer, but there are also many market places and brokerages for purchasing websites.
+Do a search to see if you can find reviews, how many websites an entity sells, or if the private party, lawyer or company are mentioned in the media in any negative or positive way.
+Check public records.
+In other words, do your due diligence when picking a person or service that sells websites and do not skip this part of the checklist.
+Interview and interact with individuals and potential third parties to get an idea of how they conduct business before you start any shopping or sales process.
+Scrutinize everyone involved in the sale, including the owner of the site and any third party to the deal.

 Find out everything you can about the website: